Erick-Marinho/rag-faq-plurelo/README.md

 ## 📄 Licença

-Este projeto está sob a licença [inserir licença aqui].
+Este projeto está sob a licença Plurelo.

 ## 🤝 Contribuição